Harkann/SetBrightness/README.md

 # SetBrightness
-Replacement for xbacklight (broken on my computer with bumblebee)
+Replacement for xbacklight (broken on my computer with bumblebee)\n

+#Known issue :
+Need a sudo chmod 666 /sys/class/backlight/intel_backlight/brightness in order to work properly.

 #Usage :